graphdeco-inria/gaussian-splatting/README.md

 ./SIBR_viewers_windows/install/bin/SIBR_gaussianViewer_app_rwdi.exe --model-path <path to trained model>
 ```

 It should suffice to provide the ```--model-path``` parameter pointing to a trained model directory.
 Alternatively, you can specify an override location for training input data using ```--path```.
 To use a specific resolution other than the auto-chosen one, specify ```--rendering-size <width> <height>```.
-To unlock the full frame rate, please disable V-Sync on your machine and enter full-screen mode (Menu &rarr; Display).
+To unlock the full frame rate, please disable V-Sync on your machine and also in the application (Menu &rarr; Display).

 ### Navigation